x253yang/QHacks/README.md

 -gu: group by user/author

+-t: select tags to view (data.py only)

 For test.py and data.py, inputs are invalid if they contain a non-alphanumeric character other than '-' and '_'

 Running Flask app
 Open up repo:
 python app.py

+---

+pygalTest.py: plots graph using pygal - graphing.html shows how to embed the graph